 04 of 06

-This classic sandwich is a nice alternative to plain old grilled cheese.
+This classic chicken and apple grilled sandwiches is a nice alternative to plain old grilled cheese.
 The apple adds crunch and the chicken makes it filling enough for dinnertime.
 This recipe calls for canned chicken, but feel free to use shredded rotisserie chicken or leftover grilled chicken.
 This sandwich is perfect with a cup of soup on a cold fall evening.Continue to 5 of 6 below.

 05 of 06

-Created in 1926 at the Brown Hotel (hence the name) in Louisville, this open-faced sandwich is layered with turkey, a cheese sauce, bacon and tomato and then placed under the broiler to brown.
-Although the cheese sauce is made from scratch, it doesn't take too long — and the results are worth the effort.
+Created in 1926 at the Brown Hotel (hence the name) in Louisville, this open-faced Kentucky hot brown turkey sandwich is layered with turkey, a cheese sauce, bacon, and tomato and then placed under the broiler to brown.
+Although the cheese sauce is made from scratch, it doesn't take too long—and the results are worth the effort.
 This is a great way to use up leftover turkey after the holidays!

 06 of 06